-Responsible and trustee agencies may include, but are not limited to the following State, regional, and local agencies:
+Responsible and trustee agencies may include, but are not limited to, the following State, regional, and local agencies:

+- Figure 1.2.
 The State of California Colorado River Basin RWQCB for Clean Water Act (CWA) may be asked to issue a Section 401 water quality certification, in support of any CWA Section 404 permit obtained from the USACE (see below).
 Pursuant to Section 401 of the Clean Water Act, every applicant for a USACE 404 permit must obtain state certification that the proposed activity will not violate state or federal water quality standards.
 Additionally, the project may obtain coverage under the General Construction Activity Stormwater National Pollutant Discharge Elimination System (NPDES) permit (33 U.S. Code Section 1341).
 The NPDES General Construction Permit is issued by the State Water Resources Control Board.
 In order to obtain coverage under this permit, a Notice of Intent and Storm Water Pollution Prevention Plan (SWPPP) must be submitted to the RWQCB.
+The RWQCB may also use this EIR as the CEQA document for any other approvals that may be required for response and remediation activities as a responsible agency and pursuant to the CEQA Guidelines Section 15096. - ► The California State Lands Commission may act as a responsible agency for issuance of rights-of-way or leases for project activities that would occur on land owned or managed by the California State Lands Commission. - ► In addition to their role in approving investigations on lands held by the state, the California State Lands Commission is a responsible agency regarding state-owned "sovereign" lands such as the beds of navigable waters. - ► The California Department of Fish and Game may be asked to issue permits pursuant to the California Endangered Species Act (California Fish and Game Code Section 20810 for listed species status and for streambed alteration agreements (California Fish and Game Code Section 1600 et seq.) for alteration of the bed or banks of surface waters.
+The California Department of Fish and Game is also a trustee agency responsible for protecting fish and wildlife resources in the state. - ► The California Department of Transportation may be asked to issue rights-of-way or leases for project activities that would occur on land owned or managed by California Department of Transportation (Caltrans).

-- The California State Lands Commission may act as a responsible agency for issuance of rights-of-way or leases for project activities that would occur on land owned or managed by the California State Lands Commission. - In addition to their role in approving investigations on lands held by the state, the California State Lands Commission is a responsible agency regarding state-owned "sovereign" lands such as the beds of navigable waters. - The California Department of Fish and Game may be asked to issue permits pursuant to the California Endangered Species Act (California Fish and Game Code Section 20810 for listed species status and for streambed alteration agreements (California Fish and Game Code Section 1600 et seq.) for alteration of the bed or banks of surface waters.
-The California Department of Fish and Game is also a trustee agency responsible for protecting fish and wildlife resources in the state. - The California Department of Transportation may be asked to issue rights-of-way or leases for project activities that would occur on land owned or managed by California Department of Transportation (Caltrans). - The Mojave Desert Air Quality Management District may be consulted regarding air quality and emissions and may be asked for certain permit approvals. - The State Historic Preservation Officer may be asked for review of projects within the State of California for purposes of protecting historic and archeological resources pursuant to the Public Resources Code, Sections 5020 et seq. and Section 21083.2 et seq. - The Metropolitan Water District of Southern California (MWD) may be asked for rights-of-way or leases related to construction and operation of any portion of the project that would occur on MWD land. - The San Bernardino County Division of Environmental Health may be asked to approve permits for well installation and potentially for on-site treatment of hexavalent chromium in groundwater and Health and Safety Plans and Soil Management Plans related to investigation and cleanup activities at the site. - The San Bernardino County Fire Department may be asked to approve permits for tank installations associated with the investigation and cleanup of the project area.
+- ► The Mojave Desert Air Quality Management District may be consulted regarding air quality and emissions and may be asked for certain permit approvals. - ► The State Historic Preservation Officer may be asked for review of projects within the State of California for purposes of protecting historic and archeological resources pursuant to the Public Resources Code, Sections 5020 et seq. and Section 21083.2 et seq. - ► The Metropolitan Water District of Southern California (MWD) may be asked for rights-of-way or leases related to construction and operation of any portion of the project that would occur on MWD land. - ► The San Bernardino County Division of Environmental Health may be asked to approve permits for well installation and potentially for on-site treatment of hexavalent chromium in groundwater and Health and Safety Plans and Soil Management Plans related to investigation and cleanup activities at the site. - ► The San Bernardino County Fire Department may be asked to approve permits for tank installations associated with the investigation and cleanup of the project area.